 Eight of Booth’s associates were tried and found guilty of conspiracy, including Ed Spangler and Dr. Mudd.
 Four of the eight were hanged, including Mary Surratt.
 Denying the court’s recommendation of leniency for Mary, President Johnson said simply “she kept the nest that hatched the egg.”
 President Kennedy was murdered in 1963.
 They are out there still: accomplices, aiders, abettors and accessories of Lee Harvey Oswald and Jack Ruby, witnesses with guilty knowledge… many identified by researchers and many not.

 So we wait for the next Thomas Jones.
 He’s been hiding under his rock long enough.
 He can surface without fear of prosecution now.
 There are no prosecutors with a budget or appetite to take on the Kennedy murder, not in Texas, not anywhere.
-With any credentials at all behind his story, the modern day Thomas Jones can get an agent or manager or publisher or lawyer, or all of the above, to push a book deal, a TV interview, an infomercial with a DVD.
+With any credentials at all behind his story, the modern day Thomas Jones can get an agent or manager or publisher or entertainment lawyer, or all of the above, to push a book deal, a TV interview, an infomercial with a DVD.
 He can appear safely on the web instead of in a booth where the vets can jump him.
 He can get it out on Amazon, drive traffic to his own

 site, and sell, sell, sell.
 And with each copy sold, he can expose, a bit more, the ones who kept the nest for Oswald and Ruby.